Conservatory Insulations – The Risks

 6. Invalidating your conservatory guarantee with conservatory insulations

-By drilling into your conservatory structure and attaching the quilting and cladding as part of the conservatory insulation installation process, this will completely invalidate any guarantees.
+Drilling into your conservatory structure and attaching the quilting and cladding as part of the conservatory insulation installation process will completely invalidate any guarantees.
 In the event that you do experience any problems with your conservatory after it has been insulated, you will no longer be covered under warranty/guarantee.

 Conservatory Insulation is a bad idea – so what is the solution?